Burger King banned from hiring migrant workers, placed on Employment NZ's stand-down list for year

 Antares Restaurant Group, the parent company which owns and operates Burger King in New Zealand, has been banned from hiring migrant workers for a year.

-The Ministry of Business, Innovation and Employment put the company on its stand-down list for breaching the Minimum Wage Act.
-It is now banned from getting new visas for migrant workers for a year.
+The Ministry of Business, Innovation and Employment (MBIE) put the company on its stand-down list for breaching the Minimum Wage Act.
+It is now banned from getting new visas for migrant workers until July 17 next year.

 "This is a large high-profile corporation and shows that this is not just a problem for small restaurants and fruit pickers - it goes right across most sectors and company sizes," Unite Union national secretary Gerard Hehir said.